Q: Once I accept a Sagan Fellowship, what other paperwork is needed from me?

 Q: During my Sagan Fellowship, may I accept other sources of funding to pay for my salary?

-A: Under the guidelines of the Fellowship, you may not accept other sources of funding to pay for your salary.
+A : Under the guidelines of the Fellowship, you may NOT accept any other sources of funding to pay for your salary regardless of your employment status (employee or stipendiary).

 Q: What health care plan will I be on as a Sagan Fellow?

-A: You will be on the health care plan of your host institution.
-The Sagan Fellowship program mandates how much funding is available for health care per year, however your host institution determines how this funding will be spent.
-Talk with your advisor or the human resources department at your host institution to get the complete information on health insurance.
+A : The Sagan Fellowship program mandates how much funding is available for health care per year, however your host institution can determine how this funding will be spent.
+Talk with your advisor or the human resources department at your host institution to get the complete information on health insurance based on your employment status.
+Please see the Offer Guidelines which highlights issues that you may want to consider if given a choice in your employment status (employee or stipendiary).

 Q: Can the money provided for health care by the Sagan Fellowship be used to cover health insurance for dependents?

-A: The fellowship will cover health care costs for your spouse (and any children) up to the amount available per year, but must be written into the contract.
+A : The fellowship will cover health care costs for your dependents up to the amount available each year.

-A: The fellow may purchase his/her own health insurance if the institution provides a plan.
+A : As long as the host institution allows it, the fellow may purchase his/her own health insurance even if the institution provides a plan.
 The only restriction is that there cannot be more than the annual maximum health care funding of the fellow's budget allocated to health insurance.
-The Host Institution may apply its applicable negotiated Fringe Benefit rate to the stipend in order to fund the health insurance.
+The host institution may apply its applicable negotiated Fringe Benefit rate to the stipend in order to fund the health insurance.

 Q: Should the budget include only the premiums or can deductibles be included as well?